allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

     // Getters and setters
 }
 ```
-The functionalities are stored in the REST service.
+The features are stored in the REST service.
-A single functionality is represented by the `FeatureMessage`:
+A single feature is represented by the `FeatureMessage`:
 ```java
 class FeatureMessage {